 When Is the Best Time

-The tides are coming in fast.
+The tides are coming in fast with immense power.
 So, check out the tides before you visit Kynance Cove.
-The best time for heading down is when the tide is going out without any left footprints.
-Explore the arches and caves around, There are several small tidal islands and rare serpentinite rocks here.
+The best time for Kynance Cove to head down is when the tide is going out without any footprints left.
+Explore the arches and caves around.
+There are several small tidal islands and rare serpentinite rocks here.
 Some of them got eroded by the sea.
-One of the islands is Asparagus Island which is accessible at low tide.
+One of the islands is Asparagus Island which is also only accessible at low tide.
 Tide Times Kynance Cove

 Top Cornwall Guide

 The Lizard Peninsula experiences a very mild climate due to the Gulf Stream and mainly warm winds from the west.
 The water temperature is pretty cold even in summer, usually below 18°C / 64°F. The sea is often quite rough – not safe for swimming - with no lifeguards on duty.